seiferla/FiBo/docs/use_cases/UC_2_create_register_account/UC_2_create_register_account.md

   in order to track my spent money.

   Background:
-    And I am on the homepage
+    And I have a account

-  Scenario: open new "manual adding of data" form
-    Given I am signed in with username "USER" and password "PASSWORD" And I am on the "home" page
+  Scenario: successfully login
+    Given I have an existing account
-    When I press the "New receipt" button
+    When I am starting the app
-    Then I see two additional buttons "Add manually" and "Scan receipt" fade in When I press the "Add manually" button
-    Then I am on the "manual adding of data" form
+    Then I am on the login page

-  Scenario: enter valid data and save it
-    Given I am signed in with username "USER" and password "PASSWORD" And I am at the "manual adding of data" form
+    Then I sign in with username and password
-    When I enter "store xy" in the field "Store"
+    When I see the splash screen
-    And I enter "x€" in the field "Price"
-    And I enter "DD/MM/YYYY" in the field "Date"
-    And I enter "category xy" in the field "Category" And I add a file to the form
-    And I enter "note xy" in the field "Notes"
+    Then I am logged in successfully

+  Scenario: unsuccessful login
+    Given I have an existing account
-    When I press the "save" button
+    When I am starting the app
-    Then I am on the "home" page
+    Then I am on the login page
-    And I receive a "success" message

-  Scenario: enter invalid data and save the operation
-    Given I am signed in with username "USER" and password "PASSWORD" And I am at the "manual adding of data" form
+    Then I sign in with username and password
-    When I enter "x€" in the field "Store"
-    And I enter "store xy" in the field "Price"
-    And I enter "DD/MM/YYYY" in the field "Date"
-    And I press the "save" button
-    Then I am at the "manual adding of data" form
-    And I receive a "error" message
+    When I get a error message
+    Then I have entered the wrong data

 ```

 ## 2.2 Alternative Flows